Pascal-So/aris-groundstation/README.md

 This is in development so don't count on things staying where they are, stuff might move around quite a lot in here.

 ## Usage
-First make sure, docker and docker-compose are installed.
+First make sure that docker and docker-compose are installed and that the docker service is running.
 Check the [official Docker website](https://docs.docker.com/install/) for that.

 ```bash
 git clone https://github.com/Pascal-So/aris-groundstation.git